-Before you head out to buy your real Christmas tree
+Before you head out to buy a real Christmas tree

 The main aim here is to pick a tree that has been cut down as recently as possible.
 It’s the same principle as cut flowers; the fresher the tree, the longer it will look good for.

-Look at the needles; they should be flexible and shiny, with no brown, brittle or withered ones.
-Give the branches a shake; if lots of needles fall off, the tree isn’t fresh.
+To help you work out if a tree is relatively fresh, look at the needles.
+They should be flexible and shiny, with no brown, brittle or withered ones.
+You can also give the branches a shake; if lots of needles fall off, the tree isn’t fresh.

 The best real Christmas tree varieties

-There are lots of different tree varieties to choose from, some pricier than others.
-Here’s a quick guide to the most popular varieties available.
+There are lots of different real Christmas tree types to choose from, some pricier than others.
+Here’s a quick Christmas tree guide to the most popular varieties.

 Nordmann Fir – a very popular choice, Nordmann Firs have soft, rich green needles and strong branches, making them easy to decorate.
 They also hold their needles well.

-Fraser Fir – with dense foliage and strong branches, Fraser Firs tends to be less wide and so they suit smaller spaces.
+Fraser Fir – with dense foliage and strong branches, Fraser Firs tends to be less wide, so they’re ideal for smaller spaces.
 You may see this variety sold with cones still attached.

 Noble Fir – this is a neat, compact option with soft blue-green needles and a lovely scent.